 It’s worth checking the gas can you used to fill the mower.
 We’ve all done it, put something other than gas in the mower.
 It’s a simple mistake especially if you’ve got some old gas cans from last season.

-If you thing your gas is the problem, go ahead and drain it out, put some fresh gas in and she should fire straight up.
+Gas only stays fresh for about a month, after that it can cause all sorts of running problems in a small engine.
+If you think your gas is the problem, go ahead and drain it out, put some fresh gas in and she should fire straight up.
 If she doesn’t go ahead and drain the gas bowl as per above.

 You can check it out here on “Small engine repair tool page”

 Auto choke is as you may know a feature that most modern mowers have as standard.
 Briggs and Stratton call theirs “Ready start”.
 The auto choke systems are very good but they aren’t without fault.
 Auto chokes can stick in the on position causing the engine to flood.